nyu-acsys/template-proofs/README.md

   These are the specifications (pre and post-conditions, denoted by requires and ensures keywords) of the procedures mentioned above.
 These are checked manually to ensure that they match (modulo the different syntax for each tool).
 * Hypothesis `node_sep_star` and `node_implies_nodeinv`:
   These have GRASShopper lemmas of the same name, with proofs in each implementation file.

+The lock-coupling template proof (`templates/coupling.v`) makes the following assumptions on its implementation proof (`implementations/{list-coupling}.spl`):

+* Parameter `node`:
+  This is a predicate that is defined in each implementation by a macro of the same name.
+* Parameters `allocRoot`, `findNext`, `inRange`, and `decisiveOp`:
+  These are GRASShopper procedures in the implementation files.
+Note that `decisiveOp` is a placeholder for each of the three search structure operations: search, insert, and delete.
+* Parameters `allocRoot_spec`, `findNext_spec`, `inRange_spec`, and `decisiveOp_spec`:
+  These are the specifications (pre and post-conditions, denoted by requires and ensures keywords) of the procedures mentioned above.
+These are checked manually to ensure that they match (modulo the different syntax for each tool).
+* Hypothesis `node_sep_star` and `node_implies_nodeinv`:
+  These have GRASShopper lemmas of the same name, with proofs in each implementation file.

+The LSM DAG template proof (`templates/multicopy/multicopy_lsm*.v`) makes the following assumptions on its implementation proof (`implementations/multicopy-lsm.spl`):

+* Parameters `node`, `nodeSpatial` and `needsNewNode`:
+  These are predicates that are defined in the implementation by macros of the same name.
+* Parameters `findNext`, `inContent`, and `addContents`:
+  These are GRASShopper procedures in the implementation file.
+These procedure are used by the `search` and `upsert` operations.
+* Parameters `atCapacity`, `chooseNext`, `mergeContents`, `allocNode` and `insertNode` :
+  These are GRASShopper procedures in the implementation file, except for `mergeContents` and `allocNode`.
+These procedures are used by the `compact` operation.
+We do not anticipate any difficulty in extending the implementation proof to also support `mergeContents` and `allocNode`.
+* Parameters `findNext_spec`, `inContent_spec`, `addContents_spec`:
+  These are the specifications (pre and post-conditions, denoted by requires and ensures keywords) of the procedures used by `search` and `upsert`.
+These are checked manually to ensure that they match (modulo the different syntax for each tool).
+* Parameters `atCapacity_spec`, `chooseNext_spec`, `mergeContents_spec`, `allocNode_spec` and `insertNode_spec` :
+  These are the specifications of procedures used by the compact operation, manually checked to ensure that they match.
+* Parameters `node_sep_star`, `node_es_disjoint` and `node_es_empty`:
+  These have GRASShopper lemmas of the same names, with proofs in the implementation file.

+The Differential File template proof (`templates/multicopy/multicopy_df*.v`) makes the following assumptions:

+* Parameters `findNext`, `inContent`, and `addContents`:
+  These are helper functions used by the DF `search` and `upsert` operations.
+* Parameters `node` and `nodeSpatial`:
+  These are predicates that capture resources needed to implement nodes in a Differential File data structure.
+* Parameter `node_sep_star`:
+	This predicate is an assumption on the implementation made by the template algorithm.